YORK COUNTY

 Muddy Creek Forks (MA&PA) - This station was located in a large general store built in 1900 by A.M.
 Grove.
 The station is located along a six mile section of the original M&P mainline acquired in 1986 by the Maryland and Pennsylvania Railroad Preservation Society.
 The store/station and surrounding village was acquired by the Society in 1996.
 The buildings and tracks are now owned by an Authority of York County.
 The Society has restored the store, including the station room, to its 1920s appearance.
 The village is open on Sundays during the summer and excursions are offered by the Society from the station over 3 miles of the track.

-New Freedom (Northern Central) - New Freedom - Bill Knepper of the York Co.
-Rail/Trail Authority writes, The station is undergoing restoration.
-It was built in the time frame of 1860-1870.
-It was enlarged 3 times, we could tell that because the wood was of 3 different sizes.
+New Freedom (Northern Central) - Bill Knepper of the York Co.
+Rail/Trail Authority writes, during restoration, we discovered the station was enlarged three times, we could tell that because the wood was of three different sizes.
 It looks like the original section was the passenger end, later it looks like the freight shed was built on, and later the freight end was enlarged.
 About 15 feet was added to the north end.
 The station was disassembled and rebuilt in 1999.
-See old postcard.
+Now home to the New Freedom Rail Trail Cafe

 Seven Valleys (Northern Central) - This is the second oldest existing station in continuous use in the USA.
 It is now a general store.
 The only unscheduled closing was for four hours during the assassination of President McKinley in 1903.
 The waiting room still has the arrival and departures boards hanging on the wall from the 1950's, and the station masters office remains in use as the manager's office.
 The ticket window remains as originally constructed in 1838.